gabriel-comeau/espop/README.md

 * **queueSize** - Each entity type has a work queue read by multiple workers - this defines how big it can get before blocking the producer
 * **workers** - Each entity type has 1 or more worker goroutines pulling items from the queue and writing them to elastic.
 This defines how many per entity type.
 * **dateFormat** - The format that dates will be read (from entity config) and written (into templates).
 The specific value of the date is [defined here](https://golang.org/pkg/time/#pkg-constants)
+* **quietMode** - If set to true, this will not cause every written entry to get logged to STDOUT.
+This means the program can run for a long time without emitting messages.
+On the other hand, if there are any exceptional circumstances they'll be much more obvious because only the success messages get supressed.
+* **unsafeIndexDelete** - By default, Espop will ask before deleting an index when it starts population.
+Telling it no will skip that index.
+Setting this flag will cause the indexes to be deleted without asking (BE CAREFUL)
 * **entities** - The array of individual entities which will be populated

 ### Entity config